Frechete/CppND-Capstone-Snake-Game/README.md

 ## Basic Build Instructions

+SDL libraries required.
+Install with:
+`sudo apt-get install libsdl2-dev`
+`sudo apt-get install libsdl2-ttf-dev`

 1. Clone this repo.
 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./SnakeGame`.

+Extras:
+- The code will be automatically formatted running:
+`make clangformat`
+- Enabling "actions" in github, the project will be built and cmake tests executed

 ## CC Attribution-ShareAlike 4.0 International